WordPress/gutenberg/docs/explanations/architecture/styles.md

 There are two primary places where Layout styles are output:

-1. Base layout styles
+#### Base layout styles

-Base layout styles are those styles that are common to all blocks that opt-in to a particular layout type.
+Base layout styles are those styles that are common to all blocks that opt in to a particular layout type.
 Examples of common base layout styling include setting `display: flex` for blocks that use the Flex layout type (such as Buttons and Social Icons), and providing default max-width for constrained layouts.

 Base layout styles are output from within [the main PHP class](https://github.com/WordPress/wordpress-develop/blob/trunk/src/wp-includes/class-wp-theme-json.php) that handles global styles, and form part of the global styles stylesheet.
 In order to provide support for core blocks in classic themes, these styles are always output, irrespective of whether the theme provides its own `theme.json` file.

 Common layout definitions are stored in [the core `theme.json` file](https://github.com/WordPress/wordpress-develop/blob/trunk/src/wp-includes/theme.json), but are not intended to be extended or overridden by themes.

-2. Individual layout styles
+#### Individual layout styles

-When a block that opts-in to the experimental Layout support is rendered, two things are processed and added to the output:
+When a block that opts in to the experimental Layout support is rendered, two things are processed and added to the output via [`layout.php`](https://github.com/WordPress/wordpress-develop/blob/trunk/src/wp-includes/block-supports/layout.php):

-- Semantic class names are added to the block markup to indicate which Layout settings are in use.
+- Semantic class names are added to the block markup to indicate which layout settings are in use.
 For example, `is-layout-flow` is for blocks (such as Group) that use the default/flow layout, and `is-content-justification-right` is added when a user sets a block to use right justification.
-- Individual styles are generated for non-default Layout values that are set on the individual block being rendered.
-These styles are attached to the block via a container class name using the form `wp-container-$id` where the `$id` is a random/unique number.
+- Individual styles are generated for non-default layout values that are set on the individual block being rendered.
+These styles are attached to the block via a container class name using the form `wp-container-$id` where the `$id` is a [unique number](https://developer.wordpress.org/reference/functions/wp_unique_id/).

 #### Available layout types